jensb/iphoto2xmp/README.md

    This is not (currently) compatible with Digikam, but might be in the future so we'll use it.
    Optional: Additionally provide a SQL script that updates the Digikam SQLite db to group photos correctly.
  * export Event thumbnails
- * export Smart Album rules into a separate text file so they can be recreated in the target application
  * export an image's edit history at least as a descriptive text, perhaps as XMP (e.g. digikam:history tag)
  * correctly identify iOS Edit operations (which create their own proprietary XMP sidecar file)